Dushyantbha012/In-Memory-Cache-DB/README.md

-# Mini Redis Project Presentation
+# In Memory Cached DataBase Project

 ## **Introduction**

 **Idea:**
 The idea behind this project is to create a lightweight, Redis-like in-memory data store with support for multiple data types and essential commands.
-The goal is to understand the underlying mechanics of In Memory Cache based Database and to provide a foundation for building high-performance, scalable applications.
+The goal is to understand the underlying mechanics of In Memory Cache Based Database and to provide a foundation for building high-performance, scalable applications.

 **Project Genesis & Motivation**

-My journey into building a In Memory Cached DataBase began during the development of a scalable web application that required a robust queuing system.
+My journey into building an In Memory Cached DataBase began during the development of a scalable web application that required a robust queuing system.
 After evaluating several options, I chose Redis Queue (RQ) for its:

 - Simplicity and lightweight nature
-- Excellent Python and JavaScript integration
+- Excellent Python and NEXT.JS integration
 - High performance characteristics
 - Built-in support for job prioritization